 “Needless to say, we researched every packing and moving hack we could to make this crazy move happen,” says Katherine, a yoga instructor and self-described #mompreneur with a growing online community.

-Their research and choices turned this into the least stressful move she’d experienced.
+Their research and choices turned this last-minute move into the least stressful move she’d experienced.
 How did she pull it off?
 Katherine shares key lessons gleaned from her experience as a moving warrior.

 1. Know that more expensive doesn’t always mean better.